Houston Pest Guide: Spiders

-Black widow spiders are usually found outside in sheltered areas, or if found inside they will usually be in an enclosed space with access to the outside.
-They are commonly found in sheds, garages, and outbuildings.
+Black widow spiders are common in Houston.
+Black widow spiders are usually found outside in sheltered areas, such as sheds, garages, and outbuildings.
+If found inside they will usually be in an enclosed space with access to the outside.

 In most cases, bites are not deadly.The black widow's bite is highly painful, although initially it will only feel like a pinprick.
 Symptoms will usually begin a few hours after the bite, and can include:

+Brown recluses are native to Texas and are very common in Houston.
 The brown recluse spider is small, pale-brown spider, with an adult leg span that usually covers the size of a quarter.
 These spiders get their name from their solitary nesting behavior and habit of making their homes in dark, hidden areas in human homes.
 The brown recluse has a vicious bite that can have serious effects.
-Brown recluses are native to Texas and are very common in Houston.

 Brown recluses like to nest in folded fabrics, so they are most often encountered in homes in closets, linen cupboards, wardrobes, or other places where fabrics lay folded and undisturbed for long periods of time.
 Humans are most often bitten when they reach into a cupboard or put on clothing that hasn't been worn for some time.